Kamayan

+Among restaurants outside of the Philippines, however, the term "boodle fight" has often been erroneously conflated with kamayan and salu-salo, and the terms tend to be wrongly used synonymously when marketing the Filipino food experience.

 Etymology

-Both "kamayan" and "kinamot" mean "[eating] with the hands", from the root words kamay and kamot, both meaning "hands".
-"Salu-salo" means "feast" or "banquet", a reduplication of salo, "to eat together" or "to share food".
+The Tagalog term kamayan is formed from the root word kamay and the noun-forming suffix "-an" which indicates "collectivity, object, place, and instrument."
+Both pagkamay and kinamot mean "[eating] with the hands", from the root words kamay and kamot, both meaning "hands".

-Sources indicate that the term "boodle" is American military slang for contraband sweets such as cake, candy and ice cream.
-A "boodle fight" is a party in which boodle fare is served.
-The term may have also been derived from "kit and caboodle"; caboodle is further derived from boodle or booty.
+Meanwhile, salu-salo means "feast" or "banquet", a reduplication of salo, "to eat together" or "to share food".